 In your terminal, enter

 usbguard list-devices to see all USB devices that are connected to the system.

 If you connect another USB device to the machine, it is blocked by default.
 Enter

 usbguard list-devices -b.
 The new device should be listed.
 You can enter

 usbguard allow-device [id] to allow the device.
 Moreover, you can enter

-usbguard block-device [id] to block a whitelisted device.
+usbguard block-device [id] to block an authorized device on the allowlist.

 USBGuard allows you to define rules specific to USB ports of your machine.
 You can also set user- or group-specific rules.
 We may cover this in an upcoming article.

 - Social engineering: The story of Jessika: We gave another lecture on social engineering for Master students.
 This time, the students had to invade the privacy of the fictional character Jessika to exploit her.

 Besides, we changed several things on our blog: